Systemvetardagen/systemvetardagen.se/content/companies/innofactor.en.md

 about_us: "Our mission is to drive the #ModernDigitalOrganization.
 It presents us with the opportunity - and challenge - to think people-centric in every piece of software we build and every service we deliver."
-qualifications: .net, microsoft 365, power platform
+qualifications: .net, Microsoft 365, Power Platform
 contact_persons:
   - name: "Elin Trotz "
     email: elin.trotz@innofactor.com